fabiocbinbutter/spirit-guide/README.md

 # Spirit Guide

-Spirit Guide is an extremely flexible approach to routing, supported by a minimalistic set of helper functions.
+Spirit Guide is an extremely flexible, functional approach to routing, supported by a minimalistic set of helper functions.

 It is particularly convenient when used for web server request routing together with [Spirit](https://github.com/spirit-js/spirit).